Apollo-o/Whistle/README.md

 ### Issues

-If you have any problems or have found potential vulnerabilities, please write a description in the issues tab.
+If you have any problems or have found potential vulnerabilities, please write a description in the issue tab.

 ```markdown